sl-design-system/components/website/src/site/categories/components/editor/accessibility.md

 ---
-title: Dialog accessibility
+title: Editor accessibility
 tags: accessibility
 eleventyNavigation:
-  parent: Dialog (PoC)
+  parent: Editor
-  key: DialogAccessibility
+  key: EditorAccessibility
 ---
 <section>

-## Dialog accessibility content
+## Editor accessibility content

-This is the accessibility content
+This is the accessibility content of the editor component

 </section>